rockdaboot/wget2/docs/wget2_manual.md

   to be viewable on your stock Apache server.
 Another good use for this is when you're downloading CGI-generated materials.
 A URL like http://site.com/article.cgi?25 will be saved as article.cgi?25.html.

-  Note that filenames changed in this way will be re-downloaded every time you re-mirror a site, because Wget can't tell that the local X.html file corresponds to remote URL X (since it doesn't yet know that the URL produces output of type text/html or application/xhtml+xml.
+  Note that filenames changed in this way will be re-downloaded every time you re-mirror a site, because Wget2 can't tell that the local X.html file corresponds to remote URL X (since it doesn't yet know that the URL produces output of type text/html or application/xhtml+xml.

-  As of version 1.12, Wget will also ensure that any downloaded files of type text/css end in the suffix .css, and the option was renamed from --html-extension, to better reflect its new behavior.
-The old option name is still acceptable, but should now be considered deprecated.
+  Wget2 will also ensure that any downloaded files of type text/css end in the suffix .css.

   At some point in the future, this option may well be expanded to include suffixes for other types of content, including content types that are not parsed by Wget.